ampproject/amp-closure-compiler/README.md

+## Deprecation Notice

+This repo was archived after AMP decided to stop using Closure compiler.
+See https://github.com/ampproject/amphtml/issues/35264 for more details.

+## Original Readme Notes

 This repo is a fork of the official Google Closure Compiler with added configuration for AMP's specific runners.

 You can inspect them under the `src` directory.